 Pick a single bright color and run with it!
 A black and white brochure with a single-color accent is really easy to get right, and can be quite impactful:

-Reds and blues are classic, but if you can, pull a highlight color from one your images for a cohesive look:
+Reds and blues are classic, but if you can, pull a highlight color from one of your images for a cohesive look:

-Leave space in your brochure design
+Leave space in your brochure layout

 Last but certainly not least, leave lots of space in your brochure design.
 Don’t give in to the temptation to fill up your page with content.
 Leaving space for your content to breathe will really make that stuff shine: